bigabdoo7/Graph_Coloring/README.md

 The command above compiles the code, the option (-o name_of_output) let you choose a name for the executable.

 As requested, the executable takes a name the name of the file and adds "./pb" in the begining, and ".col" in the end.
-It generates a file in the same directory with the same name and extension ".sol".
+It generates a file containing the solution in the same directory with the same name and extension ".sol".